Mohammed Abdullah (Sayyid)

-Muḥammad Ibn Abdallāh Ibn Hassan (Arabic: محمد بن عبدالله حسن: Maxamed Cabdulle Xasan; 7 April 1856 – 21 December 1920) was a Somali scholar, poet, military leader and religious, cultural and political figure who founded and headed the Dervish movement, which led a holy war against British, Italian and Ethiopian colonial intrusions in the Somali Peninsula.
-He was famously known by the British Empire as the "Mad Mullah".
+Sayyid Moḥammad Abdallah Hassan (Maxamed Cabdulle Xasan; امحمد بن عبد الله حسن; 7 April 1856 – 21 December 1920) was a Somali scholar, poet, military leader and religious, cultural and political figure who founded and headed the Taleh-based Dervish movement, which led a holy war against British, Italian and Ethiopian colonial intrusions in the Somali Peninsula.
+He was pejoratively known by the British Empire as the Mad Mullah.
 In 1917, the Ottoman Empire referred to him as the "Emir of the Somali People".
 Due to his successful completion of the Hajj to Mecca, his assertion of being the descendant of the Islamic prophet Muhammad and his complete memorization of the Quran, his name is preluded with honorifics such as Hajji, Hafiz, Emir, Sheikh, Mullah or Sayyid.
-His influence on the Somali people led him to being regarded the "Father of Somali nationalism".
+His influence led him to being regarded as among the "Father of Somali nationalism".